svetamedved/social_app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things i may want to cover later:

 * Ruby version
 * System dependencies